Essential normality and the decomposability of homogeneous submodules: Introduction

-The quotient module $H_{d}^{2}/M$ is said to be $p$-essentially normal if the self-commutators
+The quotient module $H_{d}^{2}/M$ is said to be \emph{$p$-essentially normal} if the self-commutators

-belong to the Schatten $p$-class $\mathcal{L}^{p}$ for $1\leq p\leq\infty$, where $\mathcal{L}^{\infty}$ denotes the ideal of compact operators $\mathcal{K}$.
-We also obtain a $d$-tuple of operators $\left(S_{1},\ldots,S_{d}\right)$ by restricting the elements in the $d$-shift $\left(M_{z_{1}},\ldots,M_{z_{d}}\right)$ to $M$, and the module $M$ is similarly said to be $p$-essentially normal if the self-commutators
+belong to the Schatten $p$-class $\mathcal{L}^{p}$ for $1\leq p\leq\infty$ (where $\mathcal{L}^{\infty}$ denotes the ideal of compact operators $\mathcal{K}$).
+We also obtain a $d$-tuple of operators $(S_{1},\ldots,S_{d})$ by restricting the elements in the $d$-shift $(M_{z_{1}},\ldots,M_{z_{d}})$ to $M$, and the module $M$ is similarly said to be $p$-essentially normal if the self-commutators

 belong to $\mathcal{L}^{p}$ for $1\leq p\leq\infty$.
-In fact, it turns out that these notions of essential normality are equivalent for $d<p\leq\infty$ -- the submodule $M$ is $p$-essentially normal if and only if the quotient module $H_{d}^{2}/M$ is $p$-essentially normal (see for example \cite{Arv05}).
+In fact, it turns out that these notions of essential normality are equivalent for $p>d$, since the submodule $M$ is $p$-essentially normal if and only if the quotient module $H_{d}^{2}/M$ is $p$-essentially normal (see for example \cite{Arv05}).

-The purpose of this paper is to consider the essential normality of submodules of the $d$-shift Hilbert module $H_{d}^{2}$, and more generally, the essential normality of submodules of the finite rank $d$-shift Hilbert module $H_{d}^{2}\otimes\mathbb{C}^{r}$, obtained by tensoring $H_{d}^{2}$ with $\mathbb{C}^{r}$ for finite $r\geq1$.
+The purpose of this paper is to consider the essential normality of submodules of the $d$-shift Hilbert module $H_{d}^{2}$, and more generally, the essential normality of submodules of the finite rank $d$-shift Hilbert module $H_{d}^{2}\otimes\mathbb{C}^{r}$, obtained by tensoring $H_{d}^{2}$ with $\mathbb{C}^{r}$, for a positive integer $r\geq1$.
 Note that elements in $H_{d}^{2}\otimes\mathbb{C}^{r}$ can be viewed as analytic vector-valued functions on the complex unit ball.

 Arveson observed in \cite{Arv02} that $H_{d}^{2}\otimes\mathbb{C}^{r}$ is itself $p$-essentially normal for every $p>d$, and motivated by applications to multivariable Fredholm Theory, he asked whether every homogeneous submodule of the finite rank $d$-shift Hilbert module, i.e. every submodule generated by homogeneous polynomials, is $p$-essentially normal for every $p>d$.